The Winter Garden

 Cornus sericea ‘Kelseyi’

 Since Seattle is quite a bit warmer than here it was nice to get a preview of what I can expect at home in the next month.
-The warmer weather this past weekend and a bit of sunshine has made me forget about being in the middle of winter.
+The warmer weather this past month and a bit of sunshine has made me forget about being in the middle of winter.

 Drift of Hellebores